jundalisay/sp/content/en/research/other/alien/essassani/aliens.md

 They were physical beings who found a way to become energy beings

 They are connected to Nature and interact with native indigenous tribes.

+### Anunnaki

+The Anunnaki are now Lyrans that are the origin of the Plaedians.

+## Star Systems

+Draco constellation is recently awakening.